dblock/ARTiledImageView/README.md

     pod "ARTiledImageView"

+## Testing

+Try it out with CocoaPods also,

+    pod try "ARTiledImageView"

 ## Credits

 ARTiledImageView was written by [@orta](https://github.com/orta), with contributions from [@speednoisemovement](https://github.com/speednoisemovement) and [@dblock](https://github.com/dblock).

+Some of the ARTiledImageScrollView comes from [NAMapKit](https://github.com/neilang/NAMapKit)

 ## Copyright & License

 ARTiledImageView is (c) [Artsy Inc.](http://artsy.net), available under the MIT license.

 See the [LICENSE](LICENSE) file for more information.